 In their work with Pediatric Neuropsychology, interns learn, administer, and interpret neuropsychological test batteries for children with various neurologic disorders.
 They will receive guided instruction in all the professional aspects of neuropsychological evaluation including test interpretation and report writing, and providing feedback to families.
 Interns have the opportunity to observe intracarotid amobarbital procedures, language and motor electrical stimulation mapping, fMRI studies, and to participate in multi-disciplinary team evaluations of children undergoing epilepsy surgery.

-Interns devote a full day to Autism Spectrum Disorder (ASD) Clinic which takes place in a local community mental health center, The Children’s Center of Wayne County.
-In ASD clinic, interns participate in comprehensive assessments of children suspected of having autism spectrum disorders and/or developmental disabilities.
+Interns devote a full day to Neurodevelopmental Disorder (ND) Clinic where interns participate in comprehensive assessments of children suspected of having autism spectrum disorders and/or developmental disabilities.
 Interns are trained to use the state of the art measures to assess autism spectrum disorders and developmental disabilities, and they participate in formulating and recommending educational and behavioral interventions for the children whom they have evaluated.
-Interns also co-lead a weekly social skills group for children/teens with ASD.
-Interested interns have opportunities for participation in Applied Behavior Analysis treatment, as well as supervision and consultation with treating clinicians and practicum students.

 Interns also participate in the Concussion Clinic which is a multidisciplinary clinics co-staffed by neurologists, physiatrists, and nurses.
 In the concussion clinic, interns will learn to evaluate and manage the cognitive and emotional symptoms of concussion.
 Patients are typically first seen when facing acute symptoms and then are followed in the clinic as their symptoms resolve and they return to full contact sports, school, and social participation.